RedSnapper/Natural/README.md

 This is particularly useful when wishing to render different components during a single request.
 Modern websites often have multiple 'pages' appearing within a single request and, although javascript can be used to generate such pages, at times it is advantageous to have the server render the page document.

 ##Copyright
-Copyright ©2013-2014 Red Snapper Ltd. All rights reserved.
+* Copyright ©2013-2014 Red Snapper Ltd. All rights reserved.
-Some monkey-patched files are Copyright ©2013 Open Source Matters, Inc. All rights reserved.
+* Some patched files are Copyright ©2013 Open Source Matters, Inc. All rights reserved.
-Much of Ace Editor Copyright ©2012 Sven Bluege.
+* Much of Ace Editor Copyright ©2012 Sven Bluege.
 All rights reserved.

 ##License
 GNU/GPLv2